 #1 – Certificate of Insurance

-- Certificate of insurance is used for the purpose of minimizing the financial liability of an individual or an organization.
+- A certificate of insurance is used to minimize the financial liability of an individual or an organization.
 A certificate of insurance is made between the policyholder and an insurance company or insurance provider.

 #2 – Hold-Harmless Clause

 It is also known as a save-harmless clause.
 These are contracts with indemnity clauses that take place between an Indemnitor and an indemnitee.
-This agreement must reflect the important information such as the responsibility of the Indemnitor against any loss, damage or future contingencies towards the indemnitee, etc.
+This agreement must reflect the critical information such as the responsibility of the Indemnitor against any loss, damage, or future contingencies towards the indemnitee, etc.

 - Safeguard Against Future Contingencies – It shields an individual or an organization against unforeseen financial risks that could be in the form of damage, theft, losses, etc. A policyholder or an indemnitee can always be assured that the contingencies lying ahead in the future will be borne by the insurance provider or the Indemnitor as a result of the transfer of risk through an insurance policy or hold-harmless agreement.